Aims and Mission

 Undergraduates We are a mid-sized college in the University of Cambridge, with around 400 undergraduates of very high ability and potential.
 Our students come from a wide range of backgrounds.
 We provide small-group teaching, accommodation, pastoral care and many other facilities.

-Graduate students Our thriving community of graduate students increases the breadth of discussions and the fertilisation of ideas across disciplines, and contributes significantly to the aims of the College.
+Postgraduates Our thriving community of postgraduates increases the breadth of discussions and the fertilisation of ideas across disciplines, and contributes significantly to the aims of the College.

 Academic Staff Our research and teaching staff are notable for their excellence and diversity across many disciplines.
 Maintaining this balance across disciplines is particularly important.
 The academic staff includes: